sfluor/ezscan/readme.md

 ## Todos

+- fix PDF save if the image is horizontal
+- fix camera input on firefox mobile
+- figure out why we can't load big images
+- use a web worker for distorting
+- show loading
+- fix the favicon
+- center image
 - app works offline +
 ```jsx
     <span> 📶 Works offline: you don't need to be connected to internet, once you visited the website once you can keep using the app.</span>
 ```
+- manifest.json for SPA like on android
+- auto detect borders on submitted image
 - add version hash on the footer
-- figure out why we can't load big images
-- fix PDF save if the image is horizontal
 - tune PDF parameters (sizes / more than one image per page. etc)
-- center image
-- show loading
-- fix the favicon
-- use a web worker for distorting
-- auto detect borders on submitted image
-- precommit hooks
+- performances
 - compress images when saving PDF ?
-- favicon
-- manifest.json for SPA like on android
-- fix camera input on firefox mobile
-- performances